You can save up to 20% of energy by using the Eco mode, which limits the power to 1800 W, more than sufficient for deep ironing.

 As for the steam, this model has a solid 90 g/min output, which is more than enough for cleaning delicate garments, especially since it has 400 openings in the soleplate.
 These tiny holes are evenly spread across the length of the sole in order to maximize steam coverage while reducing moisture leakage to an absolute minimum.

-The tank on this iron takes up to 1200 ml of water, which is a pretty reasonable capacity, though we’re a bit disappointed by the fact that the tank is non-removable.
+The tank on this iron takes up to 40 oz of water, which is a pretty reasonable capacity, though we’re a bit disappointed by the fact that the tank is non-removable.
 This means that you have to carry the bulky station to the tap every time you need a refill, which is a bit inconvenient and, in fact, was improved in later Rowenta models.
 Also, the sound of water rushing from the tank into the device is fairly audible which may get to some users who have a habit to iron early in the mornings.

 On the positive side, the Rowenta iron doesn’t require any special maintenance.
 You won’t need to waste drinking water or spend time on filtering the liquid as the Rowenta DG7530 takes untreated tap water.